zchsh/paper-mini-gen/NOTES.md

 - May remove need for roundtrip through `<svg>` element, which I think is currently being done?
 - As with other steps... data transformation happens outside the DOM, rendering to DOM is a convenience that happens in the browser

+#### Consider alternate approach to offsetting shapes

+As-is, traced polygons are centered with "offset" based on their bounding box... which kind of works, but feels like it could be better.

+What if you found the "center of mass" of the incoming polygon, and used that as a "base" offset?
+The input offset could be applied on top of that "base" offset.

 #### Look into performance

 - Seems way worse on my M1 laptop than on M1 mac mini... why?